vplesko/OrbLang/docs/examples/quick_examples_binarytree.md

 import "std/io.orb";
 import "binTree.orb";

+# recursively calculates the sum and number of all values in a binary tree
 fnc sumAndCnt (node:(BinNode cn *)) (i32 i32) {
     if (== node null) {
         ret (tup 0 0);